aroberge/reeborg/docs/en/python1.rst

     complete programs to do something useful.

     The following is definitely not teaching you how to write useful programs.
+    However, it should help you learn a bit about Python.

 A quick Python introduction: part 1